 What is Economic Depreciation?

 Economic depreciation is the decline in the economic value of an asset over time.
-It is also known as consumption of fixed capital for the purpose of estimating national accounts.
-Economic depreciation can be attributed to indirect factors such as a decline in the quality of living, deterioration in the quality of neighborhood roads, etc.
+It also may refer to consumption of fixed capital for the purpose of estimating national accounts.
+Economic depreciation, in general, can be attributed to indirect factors such as a decline in the quality of living, deterioration in the quality of neighborhood roads, etc.

 Depreciation and the Capital Accumulation Equation